allynt/lfric_core/infrastructure/documentation/testing.rst

   where ``<new_task>`` is the app name and ``<command>`` is the name of a command in ``rose-stem/app/<new_task>/rose-app.conf``.

 suite.rc
 --------

 The heart of the suite is the "suite.rc" file.
-This describes the tasks and the graph which orders them.
+Once processed by Jinja2, this describes the tasks and the graph which orders them.
 Each task sets up an execution environment for the application it invokes.
 This means multiple tasks may invoke the same application to gain different effects.

 The file itself uses a modified version of the Windows INI file syntax.
 Modified to support hierarchical data which is indicated by multiple square